dart-archive/www.dartlang.org/src/site/articles/doc-comment-guidelines/index.markdown

 _or_
 `__double underscore__`

-The specification doesn't include double asterisk and underscore, and it's possible that a single asterisk will mean boldface.

 Here's an example of a warning:

 {% prettify dart %}
 /// ...
+///
 /// **Warning:** This feature is not yet supported in all modern browsers.
 /// See <http://caniuse.com/flexbox> for current status.
+///
 /// ...
 {% endprettify %}

 ## Word choice, punctuation, and so on

 * Keep it short, direct, and clear.
-This doc is for users, not implementers.
+  Doc comments are for the API's users, not its implementers.
-* Avoid abbreviations such as “i.e.” and “e.g.” (Many people don’t know what they mean.)
+* Avoid abbreviations such as “i.e.” and “e.g.”
+  (Many people don’t know what they mean.)
   Just say “that is” and “for example” if necessary.
 * Use single quotes (') instead of double quotes (") in code samples unless you have a reason to do the opposite.
   (Just be consistent.)